jmvillalobos/RNA-seq-protocol/README.md

 docker run --rm -v $pwd/RNA_protocol/:/RNA_protocol/ -v $pwd/src/:/src/ rafape/rna_protocol:2.0 /src/run_all_protocols.sh
 ```

-The previous command can be used to run any of the protocols scripts separately changing the path of the bash file at the end.
+The previous command can be used to run any of the protocols scripts separately by changing the path of the bash file at the end.

 ```bash
 docker run --rm -v $(pwd)/RNA_protocol/:/RNA_protocol/ -v $(pwd)/src/:/src/ rafape/rna_protocol:2.0 /src/run_protocol1.sh